How To Check Dilation

 A cervical exam performed by your practitioner or a self-exam to check for dilation can help you determine how dilated you are and (sometimes) the position of your baby.
 But can checking for dilation cause labor?
 Checking for dilation does not induce labor unless the exam is used in conjunction with one or more common labor induction methods.

 A common intervention that may be offered during a cervical exam is called a “membrane sweep,” which is a procedure that can be performed if you are at least one centimeter dilated.
-In this procedure, the care provider will “sweep” their finger around the diameter of the inside of the cervix, in attempt to separate the amniotic sac from the inside of the cervix.
+In this procedure, the care provider will “sweep” their finger around the diameter of the inside of the cervix in an attempt to separate the amniotic sac from the inside of the cervix.
 This can cause a rush of the prostaglandin hormone, which can kick-start labor if your body is otherwise ready.
-Be sure to ask your care provider if they recommend this procedure, and what the benefits and risks are.
-Also know that if it is offered, you can decline if you do not find that the benefits outweigh the risks.
+Be sure to ask your care provider if they recommend this procedure and what the benefits and risks are.
+Also, know that if it is offered, you can decline if you do not find that the benefits outweigh the risks.

 Although checking for dilation can give you helpful information and a sense of your body’s progress, dilation doesn’t necessarily mean you’re about to give birth.
-You could be three centimeters dilated and not give birth for several more weeks, or your cervix could be completely closed but you could be in active labor in just a few hours.
+You could be three centimeters dilated and not give birth for several more weeks, or your cervix could be completely closed, but you could be in active labor in just a few hours.

-It is common to experience a small amount of bleeding in the hours or day after a cervical exam, as the cervix is made of sensitive tissues that contain many capillaries and some may break during an exam.
+It is common to experience a small amount of bleeding in the hours or day after a cervical exam, as the cervix is made of sensitive tissues that contain many capillaries, and some may break during an exam.

 how to check cervical dilation at home